 Book Your Stay

-By Brigitte Najarian-Mier on October 8, 2025
+By Brigitte Najarian-Mier: updated on November 5, 2025

 You’ve seen a sunset, but have you ever seen a Ventura County Coast sunset during the fall or winter?
 It’s truly a sight to behold.
 My husband and I visit Point Mugu State Park often just to watch it descend over the water.
 The colors bring out a symphony of purple, pink, red, and orange, painting the sky like a scoop of sherbet ice cream.